raowl/mydotfiles/README.md

 mydotfiles
 ==========

-my vim, tmux, xdefaults and fluxbox configuration files
+my vim, tmux, xdefaults and fluxbox configuration files, also some scripts i use.

 Mostly for easy installation in other computers.